Profile information

 Description

 I’ve taught English as a foreign language most of my adult life; my Italian is excellent and I also speak French well enough to have a proper conversation.
-I’m learning Spanish now, too, but I’m still at a pretty basic level.
+I’m learning Spanish now, too, but I’m still at a very basic level.

 I do volunteer work on an ambulance once a week.

 So, what is there to do here in your free time?
-Sunbathing and a dip in the pool in summer, walking/trekking, mushroom hunting when they’re in season, mountain biking, stargazing and moonlit walks at night.
+Sunbathing and a dip in the pool in summer, walking/trekking, mushroom hunting when they’re in season, stargazing and moonlit walks at night and nearby you can hire mountain bikes.
 We have a piano for anyone who wants to play it.
-I’d be happy, too, to take you to visit Acqui Terme, Ovada and Sassello, all three about a 30 minute drive away.Types of help and learning opportunities
+I’d be happy, too, to take you to visit Acqui Terme, Ovada and Sassello, all three about a 30 minute drive away.

 Gardening